MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getfilestotal.md

 ---
 title: bitsadmin getfilestotal
-description: Windows Commands topic for bitsadmin getfilestotal, which retrieves the number of files in the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin getfilestotal**, which retrieves the number of files in the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article